-The large number of citations in the library's catalog and databases may require one to limit otherwise broad or general searches in order to get a manageable (and relevant!) number of results.
+Hundreds of thousands of sources can be found in the library's catalog and databases.
+For most information needs, you will want to narrow or broaden your searches in order to obtain a manageable (and relevant!) number of results.
 That's where Boolean Operators come in.
-They allow one to limit or expand their search depending on the need.
+They allow you to limit or expand your search depending on the need.

 AND - tells the database to include results that have both of the terms you're searching which will narrow your results